mhmdjnde/so_long/README.md

 # so_long

 ## Description
 **so_long** is a simple 2D game written in C using the MiniLibX (MLX) library.
-The objective of the game is to navigate a character through a map to collect items and reach the exit while avoiding obstacles.
+The objective of the game is to navigate a character through a map to collect items and reach the exit.
 This project is part of the 42 curriculum and focuses on applying knowledge of graphics programming, event handling, and memory management in a practical setting.

 ## Features
 - **2D Map**: The game is rendered on a 2D grid map where each tile represents different elements (player, collectibles, walls, exits).
 - **Player Movement**: The player can be controlled using keyboard inputs to move up, down, left, or right.
 - **Collectibles**: The player must collect all items on the map before accessing the exit.
-- **Obstacle Handling**: The game includes obstacles that the player must navigate around to reach the exit.
 - **Game Events**: The game handles various events, such as player movement and window closure.

 ## Requirements